Contest success functions with(out) headstarts: Axiomatization

-Now taking SM and LCA as given, Lemma \ref{lemma:logit} provides an asymmetric logit form.
-I only compare RH and HRE here, since HOM as well as SM implies RH obviously.
-On the basis of logit form, RH implies that
+Now taking SM and LCA as given, Lemma \ref{lemma:logit} provides an asymmetric logit form (\ref{eq:ind11}).
+Since HOM implies p-RH, we only compare p-RH and d-RH here.
+On the basis of logit form, p-RH implies that